RaiaN/omniverse-light-blending/README.md

 Supported light types: Sphere Light, Distant Light, Disk Light.

-Disk Light is turned into a blinking light to showcase capabilities of the plugin and how it is to add more light types.
+Disk Light is turned into a blinking light to showcase capabilities of the plugin and how easy it is to add more light types.